sebastian-heinz/Arrowgene.MonsterHunterOnline/README.md

 ﻿Monster Hunter Online - Server
 ===
-Server emulator for the game DMonster Hunter Online.
+Server emulator for the game Monster Hunter Online.

 # Disclaimer
 The project is intended for educational purpose only.

 # Server
-use this parameters: `service start` to start the server
+use the following parameters: `service start` to start the server

 # Client
 All information is based on Version: `2.0.11.942`